SHiTU23/PCA9685_Z00/ReadMe.md

 ### **Keep it up**

 #### Note that if you want to drive more than 16 Servo motors(A PCA9685 is able to drive 16 Servo motor simultaneously), you must parallel two or more PCA9685 depending on the number of servos you're connecting.
 To distinguish each PCA, you have to chane its I2C address from the back of the board and according to the address you need to define it in code.
-The code named _**Two servo driver**_ in _Code_ file ought to help you.
+The code named _**"Two servo driver"**_ in _Code_ file ought to help you.